DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

 Systems Beat Heroics

-A dentist should not have to become the backup call center for the practice they built.
-The right intake architecture makes the clinic feel more responsive, more premium, and more operationally trustworthy before the patient ever sits in the chair.
+You should not have to become the backup call center for the practice you built.
+The right intake system makes the clinic feel more responsive, more premium, and more trustworthy before the patient ever sits in the chair.

 The strongest dental clinics do not just do better dentistry.
 They answer better at the moment intent appears, and they keep the patient journey moving after the chairside work is done.